 - What LUKS does not do:

-- LUKS is not well-suited for applications requiring many (more than eight) users to have distinct access keys to the same device.
+- LUKS is not well-suited for scenarios requiring many (more than eight) users to have distinct access keys to the same device.

 - LUKS is not well-suited for applications requiring file-level encryption.